Linuxfabrik/monitoring-plugins/check-plugins/fortios-network-io/README.md

 * WARN if link state, speed rate, or duplex mode for an interface changes compared to the inventorized baseline.
 * WARN if rx or tx bandwidth saturation (averaged over `--count` measurements) is >= `--warning` (default: 800000000 bps).
 * CRIT if rx or tx bandwidth saturation (averaged over `--count` measurements) is >= `--critical` (default: 900000000 bps).
+* `--always-ok` suppresses all alerts and always returns OK.

 ## Perfdata / Metrics